haberdashPI/Weber.jl/README.md

 currently runs on Windows and Mac OS X, and supports keyboard input or Cendrus response-pad input.

-It should be very easy to port this to a unix system.
-It would only require modifying deps/build.jl to correctly install SDL2 and SDL2 plugins.
-A few standard calls to BinDeps.jl using AptGet or Yum should do the trick.
-I just don't have a linux install avaiable at the moment to troubleshoot any problems that might come up.
-Pull-requests welcomed.
+It should be easy to port this to a unix system, I just don't have a linux currently installed to test for proper installation of SDL2, and so I haven't gotten around to this.

 ## Status